notiona/notiona.github.io/_posts/2024-05-07-transformer-faq-eng.md

 These videos now deal with the transformers and its variants (such as the decoder-only transformer) and query key value operations.
 It would be helpful to focus on the difference between the transformer and its predecessors, which rely on recurrent or convolutional layers.
-It would be also nice to look at how transformers deal with variable length input and output data, and also utilizing concurrency simultaneously.
+It would be also nice to look at how transformers deal with variable length input and output data, and also utilizing parallelism simultaneously.

 - [Youtube 3Blue1Brown Neural Network Series #5~#End)](https://www.youtube.com/watch?v=aircAruvnKk&list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi):
 The first four videos of 3Blue1Brown was a complete series on fundamental deep learning, but for some reason 3Blue1Brown has recently